ScubaGeek/uddf/README.md

 breathing gases), logbook, calculation of dive tables, archiving etc. — regardless of manufacturer, and independent of the operating system respectively, and to provide its interchangeabilty.

-The purpose of this gem is to provide an open-sourced universal UDDF conversion library for Ruby.
+The intent of this gem is to provide an open-sourced universal ruby library to read/write UDDF files.

 Please see http://www.streit.cc/extern/uddf_v321/en/index.html for more information regarding the UDDF standard.